elixir-circuits/circuits_gpio/PORTING.md

 5. `Circuits.GPIO.set_interrupts/3` does not send an initial notification.
    Notifications are ONLY sent on GPIO transitions now.
 6. The `stub` implementation still exists and is useful for testing the cdev NIF interface.
-It's possible to have alternative GPIO backends now.
-If you have simple needs, the `stub` is convenient since it provides pairs of connected GPIOs (e.g., 0 and 1, 2 and 3, etc.).
+It's possible to have alternative GPIO backends now so more complicated testing backends can be created.
+If you have simple needs, it's still available when compiled with `MIX_ENV=test` and when the backend is specified to be `{Circuits.GPIO.CDev, test: true}`.
+See the `README.md` for more information.
 7. `Circuits.GPIO.pin/1` is no longer available.

 You should hopefully find that the semantics of API are more explicit now or at